MikeWedderburn-Clarke/azure-privatelink-dns-microhack/README.md

 1) Shut down all VMs
 2) Delete Bastion (it can't be shut down currently and is the most expensive resource).
 It's easy to deploy when you need it
-3) Optionally delete the resource group privatelink-dns-microhack-rg
+3) Optionally delete the resource group privatelink-dns-microhack-rg .
+You can also use terraform destroy

 Thank you for participating in this MicroHack!